Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_4_Redacted.md

 PLAN COMPENSATION SCHEDULE ("PCS") ATTACHMENT
 MEDICAID
-For purposes of determining the Rate, the total reimbursement amount that Provider and aaa have agreed upon for the applicable provider type(s) for Covered Services provided under this Agreement in effect on the date of service shall be as set forth below.
+For purposes of determining the Rate, the total reimbursement amount that Provider and az have agreed upon for the applicable provider type(s) for Covered Services provided under this Agreement in e! on the date of service shall be as set forth below.
 Program: Medicaid Network
-PC Hospite
-Billing Code Rate!
-Methodolog)
+Billing Code [Rate Methodolog}
-Inpatient Facility Services Applicable Inpatient 108% of the Washington Per Service Revenue Codes State vedicald
+Inpatient Facility Services Applicable Inpatient 108% of the Washington Per Service Revenue Codes State vedicaid
 Hospital Rates
-Outpatient Facility Applicable Revenue Codes _ | 108% of the Washington Per Service Services with CPT/HCPCS Code State vedicald
+Outpatient Facility Applicable Revenue Codes | 108% of the Washington Per Service Services with CPT/HCPCS Code State medicaid
 Hospital Rates
-Provider shall give notice to J in writing regarding changes in Provider's Charge Master within 30 (thirty) days of any adjustments to the charge amounts set forth in the Provider's Charge Master for a Covered Service set forth above for which Provider's reimbursement hereunder is based on a percentage of Eligible Charges.
+Provider shall give notice to [J in writing regarding changes in Provider's Charge Master within 30 (thirty) days of any adjustments to the charge amounts set forth in the Provider's Charge Master for a Covered Service set forth above for which Provider's reimbursement hereunder is based on a percentage of Eligible Charges.
 Payments are for facility services only; professional services are excluded.
 Medicaid Affiliate Services.
-Provider acknowledges that amma is affiliated with health plans that offer similar benefits under similar programs as the programs covered hereunder ("Medicaid Affiliates").
+Provider acknowledges that amc is affiliated with health plans that offer similar benefits under similar programs as the programs covered hereunder ("Medicaid Affiliates").
 The parties acknowledge that Provider is not a Participating Provider in Medicaid Affiliate's Network for purposes of rendering services to Medicaid Members.
 However, in the event Provider treats a Medicaid Member of a Medicaid Affiliate, subject to Regulatory Requirements, Provider shall accept as payment in full the rates established by the Medicaid Affiliate's state program governing care to Medicaid Members.
 Such services must be Medicaid Covered Services under the Medicaid Affiliate's state program, and shall require prior authorization, except for Emergency Services and services for which a Medicaid Member is entitled to self-refer.
-Upon request, ea shall coordinate and provide information as necessary between Provider and Medicaid Affiliate for services rendered to Medicaid Member.
+Upon request, Laren shall coordinate and provide information as necessary between Provider and Medicaid Affiliate for services rendered to Medicaid Member.
 Reimbursement Specific to Provider Type
 The following will be reimbursed for facility services only: Acute Care Hospital, ASC, Behavioral Health Facility, Free Standing Birthing Center, Rehabilitation Facility and SNF.
 Professional services are excluded.
 Ambulance Provider Air and/or Ground shall be reimbursed in accordance with Regulatory Requirements for the applicable methodology based on the referenced fee schedule.
-If such reimbursement is based on an [ee Rate, the applicable state methodology on which such fee schedule is based, shall be used to determine the appropriate level of reimbursement.
+If such reimbursement is based on an 7 Rate, the applicable state methodology on which such fee schedule is based, shall be used to determine the appropriate level of reimbursement.
 Hospice reimbursement is inclusive of skilled nursing, home health aide, medical social worker services, dietary,